keyvanip/Heart-Disease-Prediction/README.md

 12. HeartDisease: output class [1: heart disease, 0: Normal]

 ## III.
 Methods
-First, we explore the dataset.
-Our dataset did not contain any missing values; however, some incorrect values in some variables were detected and adjusted.
-We then encoded some of the variables' values into binary data and used different visualization techniques to understand the relashionship behaviors of the variables and determine Guassian distribution for each variable.
-Furthermore, we analysed for the variables' correlation and also detected multicolinearity between some of the variables and were able to fix it.
-We then normalized our variables for equal weights.
-Lastly, we trained our classifiers and tested them using 80/20 train-test split and evaluated the accuracy of each model.
-The classifiers used in this study are listed below.
+In the data exploratory stage, I found no missing values to be present in the dataset; however, I detected two variables that presented incorrect values and those values were adjusted accordingly.
+Next, I encoded all categorical variables to integer variables to fit and evaluate my Machine Learning models.
+I then used different visualization techniques to understand the relashionship behaviors between the variables and to determine if the variables exhibit Guassian distribution.
+Furthermore, I analysed the correlation and multicolinearity between variables, which yielded interesting and thought provoking results.
+In my final stage, I normalized the variables and trained and tested the selected classifiers using 80/20 train-test split and evaluated the accuracy of each model.
+The classifiers used in this project are listed below.
 1. *Logistic Regression*
 2. *Random Forest*
 3. *K-Nearest Neighbor*